A new way to connect and engage

 To increase employee participation in the Jostle platform, Patti and her team ran an internal contest that would teach employees how to use the new tool.
 Employees were given a set of tasks to complete on the platform, which included updating their own profile and locating specific staff members.

 The contest was well received and the winner recieved two lift passes for a local ski hill.
 However, the real success of Vernon’s onboarding was evident in their high participation numbers.

 Amplifying culture & making a difference

 The City of Vernon is now reaping the benefits of a strong culture which they know will go a long way in their efforts in becoming a more desirable employer.

-“The sociability between colleagues is leading to increased knowledge sharing that will not only help employees individually, but will also benefit our entire organization,” said Patti.
+“The sociability between colleagues is leading to increased knowledge sharing that will not only help employees individually but will also benefit our entire organization,” said Patti.
 “Research clearly shows a direct correlation between employee engagement and culture and overall organizational success.”

 The City of Vernon is just one of many of Jostle’s municipal customers and Patti couldn’t be more proud.
-“We’ve had multiple enquiries from other cities in BC and beyond.
+“We’ve had multiple inquiries from other cities in BC and beyond.
 They all are extremely interested to see the impact that the Jostle platform is making here in Vernon.”

 Want to see how Jostle can help your organization?
 Get demo